Leggett-Garg inequalities for multitime processes: LG inequalities using process states

 \subsection{LG inequalities}

+Having established the process-state framework, we now bridge it to the operational derivation of LG inequalities.
+The key lies in constructing joint probabilities \(P(Q_j, t_j; Q_i, t_i)\) from the process state $|\mathcal{S}_{n:1})$, which encode temporal correlations between measurements.

 The general statement of macrorealism can be made operational by the following postulates \cite{LG,ELN14}: \begin{enumerate} \item {\it Macrorealism per se}: A macroscopic object should have two or more macroscopically distinct states and at any time the object is in one of these states. \item {\it Non-invasive measurability}: It is possible to measure the state without disturbing the subsequent dynamics. \item {\it Induction}: The present state and the measurement outcome of the present state cannot be affected by future measurements. \end{enumerate} Based on these postulates, we can derive the LG inequalities for the two-point correlations of two-time measurements.
-Notice that the non-invasive measurability restricts the process to be memoryless, as the memory will change the subsequent dynamics.
-The non-Markovian effects could influence the violation of LG inequalities, e.g. \cite{CA14,DMM18,Ban19,NBS20}, but this influence is not related to the classical-quantum difference.
+Notice that in deriving LG inequalities, one only asks noninvasiveness of the performed measurements: If they hold true, then not performing a measurement cannot be distinguished from averaging over their probabilities \cite{Plenio20}.
+In this case, there is no limit to the Markovianity of the process.

 Let us consider a two-time measurement, or two measurements at times $t_i$ and $t_j$, with outcomes $Q_i$ and $Q_j$ respectively.
 The joint pair probability for this two-time measurement to happen is $P(Q_j,t_j;Q_i,t_i)$.
 Then the corresponding two-time correlation function is